linode/docs/docs/tools-reference/tools/limiting-access-with-sftp-jails-on-debian-and-ubuntu.md

 - '[An Introduction to Users and Groups](/docs/tools-reference/linux-users-and-groups)'
 ---

 As the system administrator for your Linode, you may want to give your users the ability to securely upload files to your server.
-The most common way to do this is to allow file transfers via SFTP, which uses SSH to provide encryption.
-This means you need to give your users SSH logins.
-But, by default, SSH users are able to view your Linode's entire filesystem, which may not be desirable.
+The most common way to do this is to allow file transfers via Secure File Transfer Protocol (SFTP), which uses SSH to provide encryption.
+This requires that you give your users SSH logins.
+However, by default SSH users are able to view your Linode's entire filesystem, which may not be desirable.

 ![Limiting Access with SFTP Jails on Debian and Ubuntu](/docs/assets/limiting-access-with-sftp-jails-on-debian-and-ubuntu.png)